 Don’t Focus on Deployment Relationship Problems–Focus on Connection

 Interested in diving into more content on this topic?
-Check out these Simply Resilient Podcast episodes:
+Check out these Simply Resilient Podcast episodes on how to deal with deployment separation:

 - Episode 14 – How To Feel Connected to Your Husband While He’s Away